 Dispatches from the field

 Our research allows us to conduct fieldwork in the US and Latin America.
-We are conducting annual expeditions to collect data at established field sites in Mexico and are continuously exploring new study sites and species.
+We are conducting annual expeditions to collect data in Mexico and are continuously exploring new study sites and species.
 Check here for a list of past expeditions and photos from our fieldwork.

 If you want to learn more about our research findings, check out the multimedia coverage about our work.